Effects of quenching protocols based on parametric oscillators: Delayed second order correlation functions

 \section{Delayed second order correlation functions}

-To complete the understanding of statistical aspects we earned so far through the zero-delay correlation functions, it is helpful to considering also the two-time correlation function over states $\ket{n}_0$, i.e. the function \beq g_2(\tau) =\frac{ _0\bra{n} a^\dagger(t) \,a^\dagger(t+\tau) \,a(t+\tau) \,a(t) \ket{n}_0 }{ _0\bra{n} a^\dagger(t) a(t) \ket{n}_0 } \,\, \eeq expressing the probability of detecting a second mode after a time $\tau$ once a first one has been detected at time $t$ \cite{walls}.
-This enables one to get an insight into the fulfillment of anti-bunching/bunching requisites and the possibility to measuring modes in a time-delayed fashion with higher probability than being measured at the same time.
-We shall limit ourselves to the cases where $D_e$ and $V_\infty$ are both either positive or negative (Cases 1 and 3) because they allow to epitomize the basic features displayed also for different choices of the driving frequency parameters.
-Yet, we shall focus on correlations over the lowest excited number states $\ket{n}_0$ as they present wider domains where anti-bunching is accomplished.
+To complete the understanding of statistical aspects we earned so far through the zero-delay correlation functions, it is helpful to considering also the two-time correlation function over states $\ket{n}_0$, i.e. the function \beq g_2(\tau)=\frac{ _0\bra{n} a^\dagger(t) \,a^\dagger(t+\tau) \,a(t+\tau) \,a(t) \ket{n}_0 }{ _0\bra{n} a^\dagger(t) a(t) \ket{n}_0 } \,\, . \eeq This enables one to get an insight into the fulfillment of anti-bunching/bunching requisites and the possibility to measuring modes in a time-delayed fashion with higher probability than being measured at the same time.
+We will limit ourselves to the cases where $D_e$ and $V_\infty$ are both either positive or negative (Cases 1 and 3) because they allow to epitomize the basic features displayed also for different choices of the driving frequency parameters.
+Yet, we shall focus on correlations over the lowest excited states $\ket{n}_0$ as they present wider domains where anti-bunching is accomplished.